-Creating COLAGEr Space in your Community:
+Creating COLAGEr Space

 COLAGEr Space is a space that provides community through connecting folks with lesbian, gay, bisexual, transgender, and/or queer (LGBTQ) parents.
 Our members include those who are multiracial and those with disabilities; those who are adopted and those who were conceived through donor insemination; those who have grown up with LGBTQ, straight, and single parents, more than two parents, those whose parent(s) transitioned genders, and those who just had a parent come out.
+Click here to see a list of our community groups and chapters.

 There are many successful ways people create COLAGEr space.
 Some groups are created for whole LGBTQ families and put on social events throughout the year.
 Our chapters often provide an ongoing social and support group for a specific ages of youth.
 Other groups focus on providing support for new parents.
 There are two structures you can use to create COLAGEr space with the support of our organization.
-There is always the option of starting as a community group and then officially affiliate as a COLAGE chapter.
+There is always the option of starting as a community group and then officially affiliating as a COLAGE chapter.

 Community group: This is a great option for people who want to do more casual organizing in their community: